Introduction to Hosting Provider Integration¶

 db_import_command: (optional) A script that imports the downloaded database.
 This is for advanced usages like multiple databases.
 The default behavior only imports a single database into the

 dbdatabase.
 The localfile example uses this technique.

 files_pull_command: A script that determines how ddev can get user-generated files from upstream.
 Its job is to copy the files from upstream to /var/www/html/.ddev/.downloads/files.
-This is optional; if nothing has to be done to obtain the files, this step can be omitted.
+If nothing has to be done to obtain the files, this step can simply run

 files_import_command: (optional) A script that imports the downloaded files.
 There are a number of situations where it's just messy to push a directory of files around, and one can just put it directly where it's needed.
 The localfile example uses this technique.